Skip to content

 How does sentiment analysis work?

 This tool uses the AFINN word list, which assigns a score from -5 (very negative) to +5 (very positive) to over 3,000 common English words.
 The overall score is the sum of all matched words.
-The comparative score divides this by the total word count for a normalised result.
+The comparative score divides by the total word count for a normalised result comparable across texts of different lengths.

 Is this accurate for all types of text?

-AFINN-based sentiment works best for informal English text like reviews, social media posts, and customer feedback.
-It may be less accurate for technical, formal, or non-English text, and it does not understand context, sarcasm, or idioms.
+AFINN works best for informal English text like reviews, social media posts, and customer feedback.
+It may be less accurate for technical, formal, or non-English text.
+It does not understand context, sarcasm, or idioms — for that, use the AI Sentiment Analyzer.

 What does a score of 0 mean?

-A score of 0 means the text is neutral — either no scored words were found, or the positive and negative words balanced each other out.
+A score of 0 means the text is neutral — either no scored words were found, or the positive and negative words balanced each other out exactly.

 What is the difference between score and comparative?